“Great works are something you discover, not something you create. I feel I would be limited in what I could discover if

 Born 1977, Shanghai.
 Lives and works in Shanghai

 Calm (2009) was originally part of an exhibition of works by “anonymous Middle Eastern artists”; in fact they were all produced by MadeIn, with the goal of exposing the filters of prejudice through which one culture views another.
 A pile of rubble conforms perfectly with the region’s acquired image as a place of violence and destruction.
 But this rubble moves, gently undulating as if alive—a reminder that people can be buried by stereotypes as well as bombs.
 Under Heaven 20121018 (2012) is a lavishly overdecorated cake-canvas, smothered with thick blobs of paint squeezed directly from an icing bag.
-The technique arose from playful experiment, but the swirling pattern suggests cityscapes and landscapes seen from the perspective of the gods.
+The idea arose from a playful experiment, but the swirling pattern suggests cityscapes and landscapes seen from the perspective of the gods.
+Under Heaven 0302VS0137 (2013) uses a similar technique but eliminates all colour—revealing that even black contains colours, degrees of depth and sheen that vary with the light and the viewer’s position.

 In the baroque extravaganza of Immortals’ Trails in Secret Land (2012), random selections from Chinese and European mythology ran rampant on a crazy quilt of stuffed snakes and exotic birds.
 At their centre is an empty frame within a frame: a mirror, a window—or perhaps a doorway to nowhere.

 Spread B-041 (2010), part of the same series as Immortals’ Trails, is a fifteen-square-metre collage of cloth, thread and other materials that deconstructs and reassembles imagery from magazines, newspapers, cartoons and comics.
 Xu Zhen says the Spread series “uses media as a medium … to create media.”